Joseph

 From a young age, I was deeply inspired by sacred music particularly Handel’s Messiah, and the powerful Hallelujah Chorus.
 That early fascination shaped my lifelong devotion to both music and faith.

-Though I once discerned a calling to the Catholic priesthood, I was instead led down a different path one deeply rooted in service through music.
 I trained as an organist, studying pedals, organ stops, and French compositions such as Messe pour les Couvents by François Couperin.
-Under the guidance of organist scholar Tim Larbourn, former assistant organist at Paisley Abbey and accompanist of the Paisley Philharmonic Choir, I honed my craft and went on to play a three-manual organ for the St. Mirin’s Cathedral Choir.
+Under the guidance of organist scholar Tim Larbourn, former assistant organist at Paisley Abbey and accompanist of the Paisley Philharmonic Choir, I honed my craft on the three-manual organ at St. Mirins Cathedral. at St. Mirin’s Cathedral.

-Today, I serve as both organist and conductor at St. Aidan’s Church in Johnstone, playing every Sunday and at major liturgical celebrations including Easter Triduum and Christmas Masses.
-I have also performed at numerous weddings and funerals, including a special wedding ceremony in April 2024 at the Glasgow University Chapel.
+Today, I serve as both organist and conductor at St. Aidan’s Church in Johnstone, playing every Sunday and at major liturgical celebrations including the Easter Tridium and Christmas Masses. as well as weddings and funerals.
+I performed at a wedding ceremony in April 2024 at the Glasgow University Chapel.
+Playing Jesu Joy of Man's Desiring by Johann Sebastian Bach and Felix Mendelssohn's Wedding March

-My journey has been shared publicly through appearances on BBC Radio Scotland with broadcaster Ricky Ross and on STV Scotland with Courtney Cameron, where I spoke about my time as a workshop tutor with Limelight and my aspiration to become a Primary School Teacher.
+My journey has been shared publicly through appearances on BBC Radio Scotland with broadcaster Ricky Ross and on STV Scotland with Courtney Cameron at Erskine Studios, Scotland where I spoke about my time as a workshop tutor with Limelight and my aspiration to become a Primary School Teacher.
 I also featured on a VIAS podcast, discussing my experiences in theatre, music, and my faith journey, including performances in Bucharest, Romania.

-I continue to develop my academic and creative skills, having recently completed Communication 4 and Literature 1 (equivalent to Higher English) through West College Scotland in Clydebank.
+I continue to develop my academic and creative skills, having completed Communication 4 and Literature 1 (equivalent to Higher English) through West College Scotland in Clydebank online course.
+I wrote my own composition for the course with lyrics and vocals.
+The Preservation Of A Soldier's Life.
 I was also an accompanist for the Ozanam Club at St. Mirin’s Cathedral Hall, performing for their Easter Bonnet Parade and playing traditional Scottish, country, and pop music.

-My love for sacred and spiritual music runs deep.
-My composition Obsessions in My Head reflects my devotion to God and Our Lady, inspired by my time in the Legion of Mary and the Charismatic Renewal movement.
-I’ve played for Marian feast day Masses, Charismatic renewal gatherings, and the Craig Lodge Community in Dalmally near Oban as musical director and keyboardist.
+My compositions reflect my devotion to God and Our Lady, including my time in the Legion of Mary and the Charismatic Renewal movement.
+I’ve played for Marian feast day Masses, the former Holy Family prayer group and the Craig Lodge Community in Dalmally near Oban.
+Internationally I played keyboard with a music group at St. James Church, Medjugorje.

 Faith and music are inseparable in my life.
 Through sacred hymns, organ performances, and original compositions, I continue to use music as my voice, my ministry, and a way to help others discover theirs.